All Episodes

 It's very true.

-But it's not a First Amendment issue, I don't think with he he just doesn't want to deal with it.
+But it's not a First Amendment issue, I don't think.

 He just doesn't want to see it.

-He doesn't want to see the disagreement, he doesn't want to deal with it.
+He doesn't want to deal with it.

-He doesn't want to hear any back sass.
+He doesn't want to hear any backsass.

-Um pure and simple.
+Pure and simple.

-Because who wanted to read it anyway?
+He did everybody a favor because who wanted to read it anyway?

-I we we we need more honesty from the left like that.
+We need more honesty from the left like that.

 He told us frankly what he really thinks of 9-11 and the effort to keep the country safe.

-He also told us as a liberal, he doesn't care what you think.
+He doesn't care what you think.

-For all of you people paying to read the New York Times on the web, keep that in mind.
+All of you people paying to read the New York Times on the web, keep that in mind.

 Don't care what you think.